Azure/redis-on-azure-workshop/labs/05-redisjson-in-azure-cache-for-redis.md

 - How RedisJSON can be used in a .NET application

 ## Prerequisites
-- Redis CLI or RedisInsight v2 (Microsoft Store [link](https://apps.microsoft.com/store/detail/redisinsight/XP8K1GHCB0F1R2))
+- Redis CLI (see [here](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-redis-cli-tool)) or RedisInsight v2 (see [here](https://apps.microsoft.com/store/detail/redisinsight/XP8K1GHCB0F1R2))
 - Redis Stack or Azure Cache for Redis Enterprise with the JSON module enabled
 - .NET 6 (for the code examples)